Uncovering The Truth: Aubreigh Wyatt's Lawsuit And Its Impact

 However, Spinraza has also been linked to serious side effects, including respiratory failure and paralysis.
 Aubreigh's lawsuit alleges that Biogen failed to adequately warn doctors and patients about these risks.
 This failure to warn, Aubreigh claims, led to her suffering serious injuries.

-• Biogen's duty to warn
+- Biogen's duty to warn

 Drug manufacturers have a duty to warn doctors and patients about the risks of their products.
 This duty is based on the principle of informed consent.
-Informed consent means that patients have the right to make decisions about their own medical care, and they can only make these decisions if they are aware of the risks and benefits of the treatment options available to them.
+Informed consent means that patients have the right to make decisions about their own medical care, and they can only make these decisions if they are aware of the risks and benefits of the treatment options available to them. - Biogen's alleged failure to warn

 Aubreigh's lawsuit alleges that Biogen failed to adequately warn doctors and patients about the risks of Spinraza.
-Specifically, the lawsuit alleges that Biogen:
+Specifically, the lawsuit alleges that Biogen:- Did not conduct adequate clinical trials to assess the risks of Spinraza

-• Did not adequately inform doctors about the risks of Spinraza
+- Did not adequately inform doctors about the risks of Spinraza

-• Did not adequately warn patients about the risks of Spinraza
+- Did not adequately warn patients about the risks of Spinraza

-• The consequences of Biogen's alleged failure to warn
+- The consequences of Biogen's alleged failure to warn

 Aubreigh's lawsuit alleges that Biogen's failure to warn led to her suffering serious injuries.
 Specifically, the lawsuit alleges that Aubreigh suffered respiratory failure and paralysis as a result of taking Spinraza.